solthereum/cosmwasm-voting/README.md

 ## Setting Up Environment

 You need an environment to run contracts.
 You can either run your node locally or connect to an existing network.
-For easy testing, oysternet network is online, you can use it to deploy and run your contracts
+For easy testing, oysternet network is online, you can use it to deploy and run your contracts.

-To verify testnet is currently running, make sure the following URLs are all working for you:
+**To verify testnet is currently running, make sure the following URLs are all working for you:**

 http://rpc.oysternet.cosmwasm.com/status
 https://faucet.oysternet.cosmwasm.com/status